freedomofpress/signal-protocol/README.md

 # signal-protocol

-Rust extension providing a Python module for the signal protocol

-WARNING: This is an experimental project and should be used at your own risk.
-It is using Signal's [`libsignal-protocol-rust`](https://github.com/signalapp/libsignal-protocol-rust) which is still documented as a work in progress.

-See [here](https://cryptography.io/en/latest/limitations.html) for a fundamental limitation storing secrets in Python-allocated memory.
+Experimental Python bindings to Signal's [`libsignal-protocol-rust`](https://github.com/signalapp/libsignal-protocol-rust).
+This project provides a Rust extension using [PyO3](https://pyo3.rs/) to define a `signal_protocol` Python module.
+See [here](https://cryptography.io/en/latest/limitations.html) for a fundamental limitation storing secrets in Python-allocated memory. ⚠️USE AT YOUR OWN RISK!⚠️

 ## Installation